pari-m/Blockbuster-Directory/README.md

 - [x] Postman collection with sample requests
 - [x] A basic Ansible config for standing up the server this can be found under /ansible/ansible.yaml

-## Todo

-- [ ] Add auth
-- [ ] Setup some from of CD such that pusing to github automatically updates the app
-- [ ] Add more tables to the API
-- [ ] Setup SSL on the server, SSL is currrently coming from Cloudflare

 <br>

 ## Sample for intrecration